gabesoft/mpr/README.md

 ## Description

 Runs multiple processes specified in a [json](https://github.com/gabesoft/mpr/blob/master/test/support/procs_with_comments.json) file.
-After some processes have been started they any of them can be started/stopped/restarted from the same window where they are running or by running another mpr instance.
+After some processes have been started any of them can be started/stopped/restarted from the same window where they are running or by running another mpr instance.
 Multiple clusters of processes can be run by specifying a port (the same port must be used when interacting with the server instance).